nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_consultation_guidance.md

 Consultations follow a common logical structure.

--   Context / Metadata
+-   Context

-    Each consultation has a set of metadata that describes when and where the consultation took place, the patient it covered and who else was involved (such as a doctor).
-This is most generated automatically by the provider system but it may have been manually updated.
+    Each consultation has context data that describes when and where the consultation took place, the patient it covered and who else was involved (such as a doctor).
+This information is usually generated automatically by the provider system but it may include some manually recorded values.

 -   Topics